-If the Vice Chancellor of Educational Services determines emergency removal is appropriate, they or their designee will provide the person being removed from campus with notice and opportunity to challenge the basis of their removal in writing.
-The Vice Chancellor of Educational Services or designee will determine whether the emergency removal from campus order is warranted after considering information provided by the Respondent challenging the emergency removal.
+If the Vice Chancellor of Student Services Educational Services determines emergency removal is appropriate, they or their designee will provide the person being removed from campus with a notice and opportunity to attend a meeting and challenge the basis of their removal in writing.
+The Vice Chancellor of Student-Services Educational Services or designee will determine whether the emergency removal from campus order is warranted after considering information provided by the Respondent challenging the emergency removal.